gapdays/gap-sage-days2016/program.md

 ## GAP Coding Sprint
 * Location: School of Computer Science, rooms 1.33A, 1.04
-* Start: Wednesday January 13th at 10am (coffee since 9.30am)
+* Start: Wednesday January 13th at 10am (coffee from 9.30am)
 * Finish: Saturday afternoon

 For those who will stay for GAP-SageMath Days, there will be access to the building, as well as suggestions for exploring St Andrews and surrounding area.